ElementsProject/lightning/doc/lightning-setchannel.7.md

 an arbitrary number of prior feerates) and if the node is restarted the updated configuration is enforced immediately.

+*ignorefeelimits* set to True means to allow the peer to set the commitment transaction fees (or closing transaction fees) to any value they want.
+This is dangerous: they could set an exorbitant fee (so HTLCs are unenforcable), or a tiny fee (so that commitment transactions cannot be relayed), but avoids channel breakage in case of feerate disagreements.
+(Note: the global `ignore_fee_limits` setting overrides this).

 RETURN VALUE
 ------------